 Two asterisks denote patterns that state a true invariant.
 We believe that it is not possible to solve the stated problem properly, without referring to the solution that we have given.
 One asterisk means that we think that we are on the right track, but we believe it will be possible to improve the solution.

-It is intended that these patterns merge into the earlier work of the Pedagogical Patterns Project, In particular, into the Feedback and Active Learning collections.
+It is intended that these patterns merge into the earlier work of the Pedagogical Patterns Project.
+In particular, it extends the Feedback [5] and Active Learning [2] collections.